Yamato-Security/hayabusa/doc/AboutRuleCreation-English.md

 ```

 This is a list of what you can specify after the pipe.
 At the moment, hayabusa does not support chaining multiple pipes together.
+String matches are normally case insensitive.
+However, they become case sensitive whenever the following are used:

 * startswith: Checks the string from the beginning
 * endswith: Checks the end of the string
 * contains: Checks if a word is contained in the data
 * re: Use regular expressions.
 (We are using the regex crate so please out the documentation at https://docs.rs/regex/1.5.4/regex/ to know how to write correct regular expressions.)
-  > Caution: Some sigma rules that use regular expressions may fail to detect due to differences in how rust uses regular expressions.
+  > Caution: Some sigma rules that use regular expressions may fail to detect due to differences in Rust's implementation of regex.

 ## Wildcards
 Wildcards can be used in eventkeys.
 In the example below, if `ProcessCommandLine` starts with the string "malware", the rule will match.
-The specification is fundamentally the same as sigma rule wildcards.
+The specification is fundamentally the same as sigma rule wildcards so will be case insensitive.

 ```yaml
 detection: